This post may contain affiliate links. Please see our privacy and disclosure policy for more details

 Unfortunately, many Americans have not developed number sense!
 In the Mathematics Advisory Panel Final Report 2008, it was reported that 78% of adults do not know how to compute the interest paid on a loan.
 A surprising 71% can not calculate miles per gallon, and 58% can not calculate a tip.

 Math is all around our adult world, and building number sense is important…..and it starts with our kindergarten, first, and second graders.
+And, sadly, a child may work through a solid homeschool math curriculm and yet still me lacking in strong number sense.

 Why Should We Be Building Number Sense In Our Students